-- What research is being done on Sjögren’s Syndrome?
+- What research is being done on Sjögren’s?

-- Where can I find out more information about Sjögren’s Syndrome?
+- Where can I find out more information about Sjögren’s?

-Sjögren’s Syndrome is an auto-immune disease.
+Sjögren’s is an auto-immune disease.
 This is one of many illnesses that develop and progress because the immune system recognizes parts of the body as foreign, the same way it would recognize an invading germ or virus.
 The immune system attacks these body parts and causes them to become swollen and hot (inflamed).
 Eventually, those parts of the body become damaged irreversibly and cease to work properly.
-In Sjögren’s Syndrome, the glands that make tears and saliva are primarily affected.
+In Sjögren’s, the glands that make tears and saliva are primarily affected.
 The salivary glands become painful and swollen in some.
 Eventually these glands fail and cannot produce saliva or tears.
-This is called Primary Sjögren’s Syndrome, because it is the main illness.
+This is called Primary Sjögren’s, because it is the main illness.

-Sometimes Sjögren’s Syndrome is not the primary illness.
+Sometimes Sjögren’s is not the primary illness.
 Instead, it is a part of another illness.
-Sjögren’s Syndrome can accompany Systemic Lupus Erythematosus, Scleroderma, Rheumatoid Arthritis (known as Connective Tissue Diseases, because they are auto-immune illnesses that attack blood vessels, joints, and other tissues that connect our body together).
-In this case, we label the condition as “Secondary Sjögren’s Syndrome”.
+Sjögren’s can accompany Systemic Lupus Erythematosus, Scleroderma, Rheumatoid Arthritis (known as Connective Tissue Diseases, because they are auto-immune illnesses that attack blood vessels, joints, and other tissues that connect our body together).
+In this case, we label the condition as “Secondary Sjögren’s”.

 Some people have dryness of the eyes or mouth, but there is no auto-immune process underlying this.
 Dryness of this sort can result from age, drug side-effects, radiation, dehydration, anxiety, or for no clear reason.

 In general, auto-immune diseases affect more women than men.
-This is particularly true of Connective Tissue Diseases including Primary Sjögren’s Syndrome.
-Sjögren’s affects 9 out of 10 women.
+This is particularly true of Connective Tissue Diseases including Sjögren’s.
+Of the patients affected by Sjögren’s, 90% are women, with a ratio of 9 women: 1 man.
 Furthermore, these are diseases that affect women in the younger years of their lives, with peak incidence between 30 and fifty years.
-Primary Sjögren’s syndrome can, however, affect children, as well as the elderly.
-Primary Sjögren’s Syndrome and Secondary Sjögren’s Syndrome together, affect about one in every 100 people.
+Sjögren’s can, however, affect children, as well as the elderly.
+Primary Sjögren’s and Secondary Sjögren’s together, affect about one in every 100 people.
 Dry Eye or Dry Mouth, however, is much more frequent, with an incidence of about one in 50 people.